Insurance

 If an employee gets ill or injured while on the job, then the workers’ compensation insurance comes into play.
 This helps the workers of the company in better recovery so that they can get back to work as fast as possible.

-In the United States, most states make businesses comply with the laws that make workers’ compensation insurance.
+In the United States, most states make businesses comply with the laws that require workers’ compensation insurance.
 Hence, by complying with the state’s law, you will not face penalties and criminal charges.

 6. Commercial Auto Insurance